-These Gluten Free Biscuits are SO incredibly easy.
+These Gluten Free Biscuits are SO incredibly easy and are seriously the best.
 With only 6 ingredients, you can have these delicious, “buttery” biscuits, warm on your table in less than 35 minutes.
 These biscuits can be enjoyed throughout the day and in so many different ways!
 We love eating them with just about anything-as a breakfast sandwich, with dinner or for a snack.
 The best part is no one can even tell they are gluten free!

 Growing up in an Italian household, I loved all carbs, especially bread!
 One of my favorite things to eat were biscuits with eggs and bacon.
 Once I got diagnosed with celiac diseased I thought I had to kiss goodbye all of my childhood favorites.
 Little did I know with a few tweaks to my childhood favorite recipes, I could still enjoy my favorites.